AlexOrlek/ATCG/README.md

-seqlengths.tsv         | genomes and their lengths in bp output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes tree_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf tree_[score].rds       | as above, but stored as an [rds file](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) which can be read, and the tree replotted distobject_[score].rds | a "dist" object distance matrix derived from distancestats.tsv, stored as an rds file
+seqlengths.tsv         | genomes and their lengths in bp output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes dend_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf dend_[score].rds       | as above, but stored as an [rds file](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) which can be read, and the tree replotted distobject_[score].rds | a "dist" object distance matrix derived from distancestats.tsv, stored as an rds file

-If bootstrapping is specified, a pdf showing the original tree with bootstrap confidence values (tree\_[score]\_bootstrapped.pdf) is produced instead of tree_[score].pdf.
+* If bootstrapping is specified, a pdf showing the original tree with bootstrap confidence values (dend\_[score]\_bootstrapped.pdf) is produced instead of tree_[score].pdf.
 Also, the following additional files will be generated in the output directory:<br>
-A file containing distance statistics for each bootstrap replicate (distancestats_bootstrapped.tsv)<br>
+    * A file containing distance statistics for each bootstrap replicate (distancestats_bootstrapped.tsv)<br>
-A list of replicate trees, that were used to calculate confidence values for the original tree, stored as an rds file (tree\_[score]\_bootstrapped.rds)
+    * A list of replicate trees, that were used to calculate confidence values for the original tree, stored as an rds file (dend\_[score]\_bootstrapped.rds)
+* If 'phylogeny' is specified as the tree building method, then files with the phylo_ prefix will be produced, where currently the dend_ prefix is shown

 # Example